-A six day walk in high Provence from Saint-André-les-Alpes to Gréoux-les-Bains, following the GR4 (except for the first day), through fields of lavender and Roman ruins.
+A six day walk in high Provence from Saint-André-les-Alpes to Gréoux-les-Bains, following the GR4 (except for the first day), surrounded by Roman ruins and fields of lavender.

 Getting to Saint-André-les-Alpes